DROPPING AND WITHDRAWING FROM COURSES

 - Instructor Talk to your instructor if you have questions regarding a class.
 Faculty members typically include their office hours and contact information in the course syllabus.
 If you cannot locate this information, set a time to meet with your instructor by speaking with him/her prior to or immediately after your class session.

 - Academic Advisor All students will benefit by conferring with an advisor on a regular basis.

 - Tech Support (Helpdesk): If you have a technical support issue, please send an email to firstname.lastname@example.org from your Connors email.
-In your email to Helpdesk, please include: Your name as it appears on class roster; your course number, course title and instructors name; a brief description of the problem or technical issue.
+In your email to Helpdesk, please include your name as it appears on the class roster; your course number, course title, and instructor’s name; a brief description of the problem or technical issue.
 Please do not phone IT.
 If your email (often called a “Work Order”) is not answered within the next business day, email Kevin Isom at email@example.com from your Connors email.